christabel-paul/SQL_Data_Cleaning/README.md

 This dataset from Data.World summarizes the leading causes of mortality in 26 of the largest urban cities in the US.
 Data Set: https://data.world/health/big-cities-health

-Attributes of original data set
+Attributes of original data set:
 Indicator Category: condition which is contributing to mortality rate.
 Indicator: statistic which places indicator category in leading cause of mortality
 Value: indicator category value
 Year: year of statistic
 Gender
 Race/Ethnicity
 Place: city (county), state
 Source: sources used in data collection
 Methods: details of data collection
 Notes

 Steps taken to clean data: